List of Steptoe and Son episodes: Series 5 (1970)

-Produced in colour, but all currently only exist in black and white.
+Produced in colour, but all currently exist only in black and white.
 Now with the "By Ray Galton and Alan Simpson" byline at the beginning.

 Series 6 (1970)

 Second series produced in colour.
-With two episodes excepted (indicated), this series now only exists in black and white.
+With two episodes excepted (indicated), this series now exists only in black and white.

-Series 7 (1972–73)
+Series 7 (1972)

 Produced in colour.
 This is the first series to survive completely in colour.